-Issue Possible Reason Solution Error Window: FiStartCamera failed with error: FIREI STATUS CAMERA ALREADY RUNNING System failed to process camera image Quit the DP-2000 program and restart Number of cameras detected by application is less than two Camera(s) not powered or connected Quit the DP-2000 program.
-Check all power and video connections Restart the DP-2000 program "Initialization Video" error on one or both cameras System failed to process camera image Quit the DP-2000 program and restart Error Window: Can't save data The DATA subfolder is not write- enabled or missing Verify the DATA subfolder is located under the C;/NeurOptics/DP-2000 directory and is not write protected Create a DATA folder if necessary Error Window: Loading Profile Can't open selected file - Can't open profile file Camera(s) not powered or connected.
-Quit the DP-2000 program.
+Issue Possible Reason Solution Error Window: FiStartCamera failed with error: FIREi STATUS CAMERA ALREADY RUNNING System failed to process camera image • Quit the A-2000 program and restart.
+Number of cameras detected by application is less than two Camera(s) not powered or connected Quit the A-2000 program.
 Check all power and video connections.
-Restart the DP-2000 program Error Window: FiQueryCameraRegister failed with error: Error in video streaming initialization Possible missing file or the file has no read permission Verify file properties are not write protected Verify parent folder properties are not write protected Error Window: Can't read from selected file - can't load the profile file data Possible corrupted file Delete corrupted file and reedit Error Window: Lux level Error!!!
-Please readjust parameters Saving profile with invalid lux parameters (shown in red) Adjust Lux level
+Restart the A-2000 program.
+"Initialization Video" error on one or both cameras System failed to process camera image • Quit the A-2000 program and restart.
+Error Window: Can't save data The DATA subfolder is not write- enabled or missing Verify the DATA subfolder is located under the C;/NeurOptics/A-2000 directory and is not write protected.
+Create a DATA folder if necessary.
+Error Window: Loading Profile Can't open selected file - Can't open profile file Camera(s) not powered or connected.
+Quit the A-2000 program.
+Check all power and video connections.
+Restart the A-2000 program.
+Error Window: FiQueryCameraRegister failed with error: Error in video streaming initialization Possible missing file or the file has no read permission Verify file properties are not write protected.
+Verify parent folder properties are not write protected.
+Error Window: Can't read from selected file - can't load the profile file data Possible corrupted file • Delete corrupted file and re-edit.